Funding

 Midlothian Third Sector Interface has been appointed by the Scottish Government to distribute funding locally and ensure the fund has a strong focus on prevention and early intervention and aims to support grass roots community groups in tackling mental health inequalities.
 We are also asked to encourage organisations and projects to work together and to support community-based organisations with suitable easy to understand processes.

-Year 4 Fund – NOW OPEN
+Year 4 Fund – CLOSED

 Many people living in poverty experience the distress that comes with it, which is especially challenging for those most vulnerable.
 In year 4, the grant is to support community-based initiatives that promote and develop good mental health and wellbeing, mitigate and protect against the impact of distress, anxieties, diagnosed mental health problems, and neurodiversity within the adult population.
 It is aimed to address social isolation and loneliness and prevent suicides.